 The house has four rooms, each featuring a fireplace, and some of its original furnishings, such as a baluster-back armchair inscribed “P. Capen 1708,” which is believed to have been part of the wedding furniture for Joseph’s daughter Priscilla Capen.

 The house was fortified with a bricked interior of pine-paneled walls to defend against Native American attacks.
 The house also has two cellars, one under the parlor and one under the kitchen.
 The cellars are not connected and are accessed through two trap doors on the parlor floor and the kitchen floor.
+The parlor floor has a lining of clay mixed with straw filled between the Joists in order to make the floor warmer in the winter.

 Joseph Capen agreed to become the minister of Topsfield in 1682 but he declined to live in the existing parsonage at the time because of its poor condition.
 He was instead awarded 12 acres of land upon which he built this house in 1683.